microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 ## Clone the source code for the Reference Implementation
 Clone the code from https://github.com/mspnp/storm-trident.git.
 There are two projects in the src directory.
 * SendEvents: C# Console App which send messages to Azure Event Hub
-* eventhub-blobwriter: The java implementation of Strom/Trident topology .
+* eventhub-blobwriter: The java implementation of Strom/Trident topology.

+## Open eventhub-blobwriter in Eclipse (optional)
+* Start Eliipse IDE
+* Switch Workspace to \data-pipeline-storm\src folder
+* Insert Existing Maven Project /eventhub-blobwriter/pom.xml
+* You should see a list of java files under src/main/java folder for package com.contoso.app.trident

 ## Modify the configurations

 ### Modify Config.properties
-modify the Config.properties file in eventhub-blobwriter project according to you settings:
+Open Config.properties file under conf folder in eventhub-blobwriter project.
+Modify the values according to your setting:

 ```
 eventhubspout.username = storm